thermesmarins/tmsm-woocommerce-probance/README.md

 ==============================

 Requires:
-* Dialog Insight active subscription
+* Probance active subscription
-* Dialog Insight API access to: Projects API, Contacts API
+* Probance API access to: Projects API, Contacts API
 * WooCommerce 3.4+

 Features
 --------
+//TODO add radio buttons ?
 * Adds a checkbox to subscribe to newsletter on checkout page
 * Syncs data only if checkbox is checked by user
 * Checkbox is unchecked by default